 Getting Shawarama in Jerusalem

 But shawarma is not only about meat—even though it's the key ingredient, it also needs some support.
 And that's where the sauces and toppings come into the picture.
-The vegetable served with the tender, juicy meat are almost as important.
-Fresh crisp lettuce with tomatoes and other vegetables with tahini, garlic sauce or spicy harrisa are the most common companions of the meat.
-All of this put together in fluffy warm pita bread or rolled in a laffa make the traditional shawarma.
+The vegetables served with the tender, juicy meat are almost as important.
+Fresh crisp lettuce with tomatoes and other vegetables with tahini sauce, garlic sauce, or spicy harissa are the most common companions of the meat.
+All of this put together in fluffy warm pita bread or rolled in a laffa makes the traditional shawarma.

 Hummus

 I’ve loved hummus long before my travels to Israel.
-So, I naturally couldn’t wait what creamy sensation I'll get in the mecca of all hummuses.
+So, I naturally couldn’t wait to see what creamy sensation I'll get in the mecca of all hummus.
 And what I got exceeded my expectations.
-While I was used to hummus being a side dish or more of a dip, in Israel they make it a whole dish!
-Served with whole hot chickpeas and warm pita bread, you can just dive your spoon in and eat it like any other vegetable puree.
+While I was used to hummus being a side dish or more of a dip, in Israel, they make it a whole dish!
+Served with whole hot chickpeas and warm pita bread, you can just dip your spoon in and eat it like any other vegetable puree.

 Every hummus joint or restaurant serving it has a slightly different recipe or technique for how to make the perfect hummus spread.
-When traveling across Israel, you'll notice that some regions' recipe differs from others quite a lot.
+When traveling across Israel, you'll notice that some regions' recipes differ from others quite a lot—but that makes trying this Israeli food that much more interesting.
+You never know exactly what you’ll get.

 But in general, the recipe stands on soaked and then cooked chickpeas, then blending them with tahini (a paste made from sesame seeds), lemon juice, garlic, and olive oil until they reach the right velvety-smooth consistency.
 The garnishes are the final touch, with some places offering everything from pine nuts and paprika to minced lamb or beef.